(Sorry, the blog didn’t exist for the first 2 years of my business, so I don’t have any anniversary posts from year 1 and 2!)

-Well, it's been 1 year since I went full time with my business.
+So, it’s been 1 year since I went full-time with my business, and 3 years since I started it as a side hustle.

 This time last year when debating going full time, I legitimately felt like I was standing on the edge of a cliff, about to leap into the unknown, no parachute attached.
 During my time deciding, I had this feeling inside my lungs like I had just taken a giant breath in and there was no more air to come.